methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-03-14-ansible-using-set_facts-module.md

     - Ansible
   redirect_from:
     - /ansible-using-set_facts-module
-toc: true
-toc_label: "Contents"
-excerpt: "Today I was writing/updating an Ansible role for installing Cacti monitoring and decided to add the ability to choose the back-end webserver being..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 Today I was writing/updating an Ansible role for installing Cacti monitoring and decided to add the ability to choose the back-end